 Sergeant Parnell began his career with the City of Lawrence Auxiliary Police Department and, in 1991, graduated from the Northeast Regional Police Institute.

 In 1993 he joined the Essex County Sheriff’s Department and graduated from the full-time Sheriff’s Academy.
-His training included defensive hands-on non-compliant maneuvers, O.C pepper spray, baton, firearms, pistol and shotgun.
 He has been licensed to carry a firearm in Massachusetts since 1990 and also holds a License to Carry a Firearm in New Hampshire.

 Sergeant Furlong was hired as an on-call Police Officer at Merrimack in October of 2002.
 In October of 2008, he was promoted to on-call Sergeant.

 He is currently employed full-time with the Commonwealth of Massachusetts Trial Court as a Court Officer, currently assigned to the Salem District Court.
-Sergeant Furlong is also a reserve officer with the Nahant Police Department where he is trained in and authorized to carry a handgun.
-He is currently qualified in the Glock 22, 40 caliber and in the Nahant Police Department’s Benelli shotgun.
-The certification in those weapons is conducted annually by a certified firearms instructor with the Massachusetts Police Training Council.
+Sergeant Furlong is also a reserve officer with the Nahant Police Department.

 He has been working in the criminal justice field for almost 20 years with various positions within numerous law enforcement agencies, including Revere Police Department, The Essex County Sheriff’s Department, North Shore Community College Campus Police Department, The Massachusetts Environmental Police and the Massachusetts State Police.

 He holds a License to Carry a Firearm in Massachusetts.